-(2) Engagement: benchmark the quality of their content and audience by reviewing how long visitors are staying on site and whether they are leaving the site after viewing 1 page.
-A low engagement on a publisher’s website can be the result of poor user experience or the use of the low quality traffic channels.
+(2) Engagement: Benchmark the quality of their content and audience by reviewing how long visitors are staying on-site and whether they are leaving the site after viewing 1 page.
+A low engagement on a publisher’s website can result from poor user experience or the use of low quality traffic channels.

-For example, Who What Wear has the best engagement metrics compared to competitors, with the lowest bounce rate, more pages per visit and time spent on site.
+For example, Who What Wear has the best engagement metrics compared to competitors, with the lowest bounce rate, more pages per visit, and time spent on site.
 This means their website content and experience is inviting for users to browse and consume more content.
-It’s important for InStyle to compare what’s working for other publishers in the space.
+InStyle needs to compare what’s working for other publishers in the space.

-In Style is experiencing growth in traffic while Who What Wear is experiencing a decline.
+In Style is experiencing traffic growth, while Who What Wear is experiencing a decline.
 This might be a time for them to revisit their marketing strategy to attract more visitors.

 You can also leverage Website Technologies to strategize how to approach your prospects.
-Find out if your prospect is using a competing Ad Network or ad technology, and if so which one.
+Find out if your prospect uses a competing Ad Network or ad technology, and if so, which one.
 Knowing this will also give you the ability to tailor your pitch according to your strengths.

-For example, if you see that a publisher is currently using a SSP and you are selling Header Bidding technologies, you can approach them by explaining how they can increase traffic monetisation by connecting their inventory to multiple demand sources using Header Bidding.
+For example, if you see that a publisher is currently using an SSP and you are selling Header Bidding technologies, you can approach them by explaining how they can increase traffic monetization by connecting their inventory to multiple demand sources using Header Bidding.

-To locate those technologies, use the tool bar at the left of the screen, and navigate to the Website Technologies section.
-Filter for Advertising technologies and scroll through the technologies embedded on site.
+To locate those technologies, from the left menu, select Website Technologies.
+Filter for Advertising technologies and scroll through the technologies embedded on-site.

-After you used performance to establish yourself as an industry expert, take the extra step and help them improve their performance with strategic insights.
+After you used performance to establish yourself as an industry expert, take the extra step and improve their performance with strategic insights.

-When visiting the website it's easy to understand their performance and user experience, InStyle is increasing their consumer database with periodical newsletters.
-Seems like this strategy is working, based on the high number of email traffic!
+When visiting the website, it's easy to understand their performance and user experience.
+InStyle is increasing their consumer database with periodical newsletters.
+It seems like this strategy is working, based on the high number of email traffic!

 Leverage this knowledge in a conversation with Who What Wear.

-Find out which keywords your prospect’s competitors are leveraging to drive traffic to their website, that are not driving traffic to your prospect’s.
-Use the keywords you find to reach out to your prospect and explain how they should be optimising more on those to grow and catch up with competition.
+Find out which keywords your prospect’s competitors are leveraging to drive traffic to their website that are not driving traffic to your prospect’s.
+Use the keywords you find to reach out to your prospect and explain how they should be optimizing more on those to grow and catch up with the competition.

 Approaching your prospect with these insights will show them where their opportunities lie and position you as a trusted advisor.

-The table will then reflect the content that your prospect’s competitors are creating that is of high interest to your target audience.
-Go to the URL column where you can click on the exact page receiving traffic from the given keyword.
+The table will then reflect the content that your prospect’s competitors create that is of high interest to your target audience.
+Go to the URL column to click on the exact page receiving traffic from the given keyword.

-For example, the keyword “capsule wardrobe” is driving traffic to Who What Wear, but not to InStyle.
-InStyle can optimize those keywords in their SEO strategy in order to drive more traffic to their site.
+For example, the keyword “capsule wardrobe” drives traffic to Who What Wear, but not to InStyle.
+InStyle can optimize those keywords in their SEO strategy to drive more traffic to their site.

-Choose one of the predefined filters, such as Keywords Opportunities, or set up your own filter to find insights for your sales conversations.
+Choose one of the predefined filters, such as Keywords Opportunities, or set up your own filter to find your sales conversations' insights.

-Identify areas of opportunity for creating new partnerships or expanding existing partnership, by getting insights into which countries their audience is coming from.
+Identify areas of opportunity for creating new partnerships or expanding existing partnerships, by getting insights into which countries their audience is coming from.

 How to leverage the data: understand where your prospect/partner traffic is coming from, and show how you can help them make the most revenue from each country.

-Example: In Style is driving traffic from Canada, UK, Australia and Germany, which they should be monetising traffic from.
+Example: In Style is driving traffic from Canada, UK, Australia, and Germany, which they should be monetizing traffic from.
 If you’re not already working with them in these markets, demonstrate the potential of each opportunity.